Frequently Asked Questions:

 If you choose to cook the Homestyle, you will prepare it on site the day of the cook-off, but you will also be allowed, actually required, to bring People’s Choice from home to serve to the public.
 You could win both categories if you are lucky.
 If you are confident in your chili skills and would like to have a go at the Traditional Red, Chili Verde and Salsa, you may want to enter those and show everyone how it’s done.
 This will require an active ICS membership, which can be purchased before hand or on the day of the event.

-Can I cook my chili or salsa at home and bring it?
+Can I cook my chili at home and bring it?

-You can cook your People's Choice chili at home and bring it with you.
-You may also pre-make your salsa.
+Yes AND No. You can cook your People's Choice chili at home and bring it with you.
 If you are competing in any other category that requires you to cook, you must cook your chili on site.
-That includes Homestyle, Red Chili and Chili Verde.
+That includes Veggie, Homestyle, Red Chili and Chili Verde.

 Can I bring my pet?